Sultana-akther20/project-quiz/README.md

 Description of the test: After clicking the answer next button will show to go to the nest question.
 Expected Outcome: next button will show after clicking the answer.
-Actual Outcome: work as expected
+Actual Outcome: work as expected.
-Error: no
+Error: no.

 Screenshot as proof:
 ![Image](https://github.com/user-attachments/assets/0e81174d-522a-4871-ab15-56c318e8a692)